theory/justatheory/content/post/postgres/mini-summit-four.md

 *   David Wheeler (he/him): What other questions do you have for about TLEs or extensions more broadly and packaging in relation to TLEs?

-*   David Christensen: Just a random thought: Have you thought about incorporating foreign servers and pointing the TLE, instead of a local database, point it to a master, company-wide foreign table?
+*   David G. Johnson: Just a random thought: Have you thought about incorporating foreign servers and pointing the TLE, instead of a local database, point it to a master, company-wide foreign table?

 *   David Wheeler (he/him): Like a TLE registry?

-*   David Christensen: Right, yeah something global would be nice. like okay we hosted on PGXN at there's a TLE registry.
+*   David G. Johnson: Right, yeah something global would be nice. like okay we hosted on PGXN at there's a TLE registry.
 But because for a company who wants maintain code internally between projects, and they want a shared library, they can publish it on one server, send up a link to it over foreign server, and then just point at that.